sblauth/cashocs/docs/source/demos/optimal_control/doc_config.rst

     * - save_state
       - ``False``
-      - if ``True``, the history of the state variables over the optimization is saved in .pvd files
+      - if ``True``, the history of the state variables over the optimization is saved in .xdmf files
     * - save_adjoint
       - ``False``
-      - if ``True``, the history of the adjoint variables over the optimization is saved in .pvd files
+      - if ``True``, the history of the adjoint variables over the optimization is saved in .xdmf files
     * - save_gradient
       - ``False``
-      - if ``True``, the history of the gradient(s) over the optimization is saved in .pvd files
+      - if ``True``, the history of the gradient(s) over the optimization is saved in .xdmf files
     * - result_dir
       - ``./``
       - path to the directory, where the output should be placed